 Qualified applicants should have a demonstrated interest in social science research, preferably in family and population studies.
 Excellent written and oral communication skills in English is required.
 Skills in MS Office is necessary while familiarity with statistical, design and editing software will be helpful.
 Experience in event organizing is also an advantage.
 More importantly, we welcome students who have the willingness to learn, demonstrate initiative at work, and know how to work in a team but can also work independently when necessary.

-We are open for internship positions this summer.
+Application for internship positions this summer has CLOSED.

 Applicants may also indicate names of up to three faculty members from the CFPR Research team whom they would like to work with.
 This is not a guarantee however that they will work directly with the concerned faculty member.